enterspeedhq/enterspeed-docs/docs/key-concepts/source-groups.md

           "description": "The sales price of the product" }
       },
-      "validPeriod": {
+      "validFrom": {
-        "type": "dateRange",
+        "type": "date",
         "metadata": {
+          "description": "A from date where the price is active" }
+      },
+      "validTo": {
+        "type": "date",
+        "metadata": {
-          "description": "A from and to date where the price is active" }
+          "description": "A to date where the price is active" }
       }
     },